saturnlighting/literature-review/README.md

 in a traffic collision and 2) becoming victims of crime.
 This seems to affect disproportionately women, the elderly, and disadvantaged groups.
-Aim: This paper provides a review on the scientific literature that intersects between active travel and road lighting.
+Aim: This paper provides a review on the scientific literature that intersects between active travel and road lighting to better understand the relationship between both factors.
 Method: We used a hybrid systematic and snowballing method.
 TBC studies on several disciplines such as transportation, public health, road safety, criminology, social inequalities, and engineering and technology were reviewed.
 Results: The literature suggests that… Gaps in the literature are… Conclusion:

 # Introduction